The Financial Technology Law Review: Luxembourg

 With respect to the business licence, it is granted by the General Directorate for Small and Medium-Sized Enterprises.

-In Luxembourg, digital financial advisory services, in the same manner as traditional financial advice services, are subject to the regulatory requirements of the CSSF.
-The type of licensing required by a robo-adviser to perform its activities depends on the operating model chosen including the services provided, the contractual arrangements and the structure of the platform.
+In Luxembourg, digital financial advisory services, in the same manner as traditional financial advice services, are subject to the usual regulatory requirements of the CSSF as opposed to specific robo-advice regulatory requirements.
+The type of licensing required by a robo-adviser to perform its activities thus depends on the operating model chosen including the services provided, the contractual arrangements and the structure of the platform.
 Robo-advisers need to obtain an authorisation as:

-- investment advisers: in the same way as traditional, non-automated financial advisers that limit themselves to advisory services and do not intervene in the implementation of the advice provided by them (Article 24 of the 1993 Law);
+- investment advisers: these are regulated in the same way as traditional, non-automated financial advisers that limit themselves to advisory services and do not intervene in the implementation of the advice provided by them (Article 24 of the 1993 Law);

-- private portfolio managers: whenever robo-advisers use the technology to manage portfolios as per client's mandates on a discretionary client-by-client basis (Article 24-3 of the 1993 Law);
+- private portfolio managers: whenever robo-advisers use technology to manage portfolios as per client's mandates on a discretionary basis (Article 24-3 of the 1993 Law);

 - brokers in financial instruments: when their servicing consists of the role of an intermediary by either encouraging parties to be brought together with a view to the conclusion of a transaction, or in passing on their clients' purchase or sale orders without holding the investments of the clients (Article 24-1 of the 1993 Law); and